 Here are the state’s regulations to transfer an Illinois title:

 - State law requires drivers to submit an Application for Vehicle Transaction for any service related to car titles, plates, or registration.
 You’ll likely need an ID card and driver’s license number to complete this form.

 - Illinois law requires the recipient or buyer of any car transferred in the state to complete a Private Party Vehicle Tax Transaction form (form RUT-50) and pay sales tax for the car within 30 days of the transfer.

 - Illinois law forbids the sale or transference of vehicles without a certified title.

-- State-law requires an odometer disclosure statement for any vehicle sold in the state that are under 16,000 pounds or less than 10 years old (with the exception of cars manufactured without an odometer.)
+- State law requires an odometer reading and an odometer disclosure statement for any vehicle sold in the state that is under 16,000 pounds or less than 10 years old (except for cars manufactured without an odometer).

 - Interestingly, Illinois law doesn't require a bill of sale for private sales, though drawing one up still has its advantages.

-A Certified Title signed by the prior owner
+- A Certificate of Title signed by the prior owner

 - Bill of sale (optional)

-- A valid form of payment for taxes and paperwork fees.
+- A valid form of payment for taxes and fees

 - Application for Vehicle Transaction (Form VSD 190)

 - Odometer Disclosure Statement

 - Affidavit of Correction (if applicable)